sphinx-doc/sphinx/doc/development/testing.rst

 .. important::

    Using ``shared_result`` may result in undesirable side-effects, especially when the test execution order is arbitrary.
+For optimizing parametrized tests, see :ref:`testing-isolation-optimized`.

 For instance, this makes